 Bees are part of every garden.

-Because bee populations continue to decline…and because September is National Honey Month…and because our first-ever Harvest Weekend (featuring our volunteer beekeepers, plus a honey tasting!) is September 19-20…we dedicate this month’s Smart Gardener to the story of how bees actually produce the honey that you eat from the flowers that you (and your neighbors) grow.
+Because bee populations continue to decline, and because September is National Honey Month…we dedicate this Smart Gardener to the story of how bees actually produce the honey that you eat from the flowers that you (and your neighbors) grow.

 It’s a missing link that gardeners don’t often think about.
 Most of us understand that flowers attract bees as a reproductive strategy.
 At the other end of the process, everyone knows that honeybees make honey, which tastes delicious!

 But what happens between the flowers and the honey jar is utterly fascinating—and it may make you think differently about how you garden.

 Plants produce the sugary secretion called nectar to attract bees.
 Nectar is bee food: specifically, it provides the carbohydrates that bees need.
 While searching for and collecting nectar, bees spread pollen from one plant to another.
 This mutually beneficial relationship has co-evolved over millions of years.